lime86/TravellingModule/docs/expsetup.md

     of providing 1.8V @ 1A on each channel.
 -   1-2m long custom made cable with a 4-pin Molex connector to power the chip.
--   1-2m long display port to display port (mini display port) to connect the chip to BDAQ (YARR) readout.
+-   1-2m long DisplayPort to DisplayPort (Mini DisplayPort) to connect the chip to BDAQ (YARR) readout.
--   Modern PC with &gt; 8 GB RAM, Quad-core CPU, 1TB HD running CentOS 7 is highly recommended. sudo right is required for FPGA programming.
+-   Modern PC with &gt; 8 GB RAM, Quad-core CPU, 1TB HD running CentOS 7 is highly recommended. ```sudo``` rights are required for FPGA programming.

 In addition for the module:

 -   High voltage power supply, e.g. Keithley 2410.
--   Single pin Lemo cable with 00 connector.
+-   Single pin Lemo cable with 00 connector to bias the sensor.

 Details of setups at each site can be found below: